nickolasrossi/scavlink/README.md

 If all is well, you should see packets on the console coming from the SITL process, and the simulated vehicle should appear on the map.

+##### SITL on EC2

+To see Scavlink coordinatee lots of drones, you can start the SITL process on AWS EC2 instances.

+To do this, copy the contents of the file `ec2-user-data.txt` to the User Data field when you launch a new instance.
+This will cause EC2 to install prerequisites and the SITL package in the right places.

+> After you launch the instance, you must immediately reboot it to force SITL to start up correctly.
+For some reason, SITL won't start properly from cloud-init, but will from rc.local.

+##### Caveats

-> Part of the fun with this project is controlling lots of drones at once.
+Part of the fun with this project is controlling lots of drones at once.
 However, the SITL process for a single vehicle consumes nearly 100% of a CPU core in order to run a real-time loop.
 On a dual-core machine, running more than two SITL processes will make them all behave erratically.

-A good todo item would be an AMI image to run lots of SITL simulations across many EC2 servers.
+On AWS, I've flown many vehicles on T2 micro instances, but for reliable running, you may need at least a C3.
+Compute power is the primary resource needed; network and memory usage are low.

 ### Task requests